 The interviewer or recruiter discussed specific next steps — with timing

-The best sign that your interview went well is if you have the next interview scheduled before you leave the first one!
-The next best thing is if the manager was specific about expectations.
+A good sign that your job interview went well is if you have the next interview scheduled before you leave the first one!
+The next best thing is if the manager was specific about expectations and responsibilities.

 Did you ace the interview?

 As you consider these observations, keep in mind that it serves you best to take the interview process at face value.
-Regardless of how confident (or not) you feel, your guess is only a guess until you have an offer in your hand.
+Regardless of how confident (or not) you feel by the end of the interview, your guess is only a guess until you have an offer in your hand.
 Continue to prepare, show up, and do your best in every interview.

 Finally, remember to observe what you can about the company and the hiring manager, and pay attention to any red flags that may be there.
 If the hiring manager spoke badly about the person you will be replacing, could not explain the job clearly, or kept checking their phone during the interview, consider what it would be like to work with them.
 Do not get so caught up in analyzing your performance and whether you had a successful job interview that you lose sight of everything else.